 In 1780 London was in crisis.
 Rocked by the Gordon Riots in June, its system of prisons and lock-ups full beyond capacity following the end of criminal transportation to America, London felt on the edge of chaos.
 And yet, in the 120 years that followed London grew into the greatest urban centre the world had ever seen – a metropole for a global empire where all the peoples of the world mixed.
 A city certainly marked by extreme poverty, but also a city of remarkable wealth and grandeur.

 Between these dates London both consumed generation after generation of migrants and was substantially rebuilt from the ground up.
 In response to cholera and the growth of the slums, new sewers and water works powered by steam helped to make London a healthier place to live.
-The very dead were removed from their medieval churchyards.
+Even the dead were removed from their medieval churchyards to make-way for healthier urban sprawls.
 Candles gave way to gas lighting, before electric lights replaced gas.
 Railways were driven into the heart of the city allowing for a rapid urban sprawl; and London was knitted together by an ever-growing system of underground and overground transportation.

 Servicing two great masters – trade and governance – the city also witnessed the creation of a new infrastructure.
 Whitehall was increasingly dedicated to housing an ever-growing civil service capable of administering an ever-growing Empire.
 And to the east, new docks and warehousing sprang up, turning the River Thames into a deep canyon walled by brick.
 In the old City, clustered around the Bank of England and Lloyd's insurance market, finance evolved to service the demand for cash, credit and security.
 And amidst it all, millions more served the same masters at a distance, as servants and manufacturers, as hoteliers, cooks and publicans.